afonso360/nom-lua/README.md

 # TODO
 - [ ] Different integer and floating point values (i32, f32)
 - [ ] Better syntax errors
-- [ ] Fallback to floats on overflow
+- [x] Fallback to floats on overflow
 - [ ] Benchmarks
 - [ ] Fuzzing
 - [ ] Change tests to fail instead of panicking
+- [ ] Enforce ASTNodes correctness on more operations
+	For example, BinOp could take a BinOp enum instead of ASTNode

 ## License